extremenetworks/ipfabric-docs/docs/source/solutions/essentials/overview.rst

 .. rubric:: What's Next?

 * Install and run |bwc| and Network Essentials - follow the :doc:`install` guide.
-* Learn more about the available actions - read the :doc:`operation` guide.
+* Learn more about the available actions - read the :doc:`workflows` guide.